-Parish landscape resources will be conserved and enhanced.
+The parish landscape resources will be protected and enhanced.
 Priority will be given to:

-- Conserving and enhancing the natural beauty and special character of the landscape of Angmering parish, including the setting of the South Downs National Park.
-Support will be given to the ambitions expressed in the Partnership Management Plan for the South Downs; - Conserving and enhancing local distinctiveness and sense of place as set out in the South Downs Integrated Landscape Assessment (SDILCA) and the WSCC Landscape Character Assessment;
+- Protecting and enhancing the natural beauty and special character of the landscape of Angmering parish, including the setting of the South Downs National Park.
+Support will be given to the ambitions within the Partnership Management Plan for the South Downs; - Protecting and enhancing local distinctiveness and sense of place as set out in the South Downs Integrated Landscape Assessment (SDILCA) and the WSCC Landscape Character Assessment;

-Conserving and enhancing those features which contribute to the distinctive character of the parish's landscape and cultural heritage, such as significant topographical features, trees, woodland, hedgerows, watercourses, ancient trackways, historic field patterns, historic landscapes and rural buildings.
+Protecting and enhancing hose features which contribute to the distinctive character of the parish's landscape and cultural heritage, such as significant topographical features, trees, woodland, hedgerows, watercourses, ancient trackways, historic field patterns, historic landscapes and rural buildings.

-The Landscape Setting of the South Downs National Park
+The Landscape setting of the South Downs National Park

-- 10.10 The area of the Parish adjacent to the South Downs National Park makes a contribution to the setting of the Park and enjoyment of its special qualities. - 10.11 The South Downs National Park Local Plan Options Consultation Document, paragraph 3.23 says:
+- 10.7 The area of the Parish adjacent to the South Downs National Park makes a contribution to the setting of the Park and enjoyment of its special qualities.
+Outside the Park boundaries, light pollution, noise and development could have a harmful impact. - 10.8 The South Downs National Park Local Plan Options Section 3.23 says:

-"Development in the wrong location can have a negative impact on the landscape and can result in the loss or reduction of character or local distinctiveness.
+"Development in the wrong location can have a landscape character or local distinctiveness.
 The scale and location of some developments can also harm important views or landmarks and detract from the visual integrity, identity and scenic quality that are characteristic of the National Park.
-These impacts can also extend to developments beyond the boundary of the National Park that can affect its setting.
-The use of standard design solutions erodes local distinctiveness in urban and rural areas.
-Poor or inappropriate design can increase the sense of urbanisation in the countryside.
-Ineffectual landscape enhancement, or mitigation of certain developments, can also impact on the special qualities of landscape, such as the erosion of tranquillity or the impact on dark night skies by increased light pollution."
-"The historic patterns of landscape" can also be harmed (Para 3.24).
+These impacts can also extend to developments beyond the boundary of the National Park that can affect its setting" and that "Ineffectual landscape enhancement, or mitigation of certain developments, can also impact on the special qualities of the landscape."